 CPT Coding Overview

 CPT is an acronym for Current Procedural Terminology, and these codes are published by the American Medical Association.
-Their purpose is to provide a uniform data set which can describe surgical and diagnostic services that are provided to the patients that enter and use the services of a medical facility.
+Their purpose is to provide a uniform data set that can describe surgical and diagnostic services that are provided to the patients that enter and use the services of a medical facility.

 The codes are submitted on claim forms and they are used exclusively to determine the reimbursement to the provider.
 Once again, these codes need to be written and submitted accurately or it will be impossible to determine the necessary payment to the provider.